 I owned a dark-blue Razr when I met my now-husband in college, and when I shattered the screen, he had to call me on my dorm room phone and leave messages with my roommates.
 Like I said, it was a simpler time.

-But in 2019, people don't leave messages with roommates, and few people use their phones primarily for phone calls.
+But now that we're in 2020, people don't leave messages with roommates, and few people use their phones primarily for phone calls.
 Using a classic Razr today would be nostalgic but frustrating.
 Motorola knows this.
 That's why the new Razr isn't a blast from the past.
 Instead, it's a throwback to the future.
-After all, a lot has changed in the past 15 years.
+After all, a lot has changed in the past 15-plus years.

 Motorola Razr tech specs